redhat-developer/gitops-operator/README.md

 ## Re-build and Deploy

-This operator currently deploys the following payload.
+This operator currently deploys the following payload:

 ```
 quay.io/redhat-developer/gitops-backend:v0.0.1
 ```

-If that's all what you are changing, the following steps are not needed in development mode.
+If that's all that you are changing, the following steps are not needed in development mode.
 You could update your image "payload" and re-install the operator.

 Set the base image and version for building operator, bundle and index images.